 The spreading out, aligning and breaking up of forces on the field, in small as well as great conflicts, becomes increasingly mysterious.
-The thing that has always been our distinctive trait - a nonhomogenous, non-cumulative vision of force, a repugnance for the dictatorship of the Number - corresponds in part to the current social conditions and to the unpredictable possibilities for rupture that these conceal.
-From the transformation of the ruling order itself - through its network of structures, technologies and knowledge - to events like the guerrilla struggle going on in Iraq, we can draw some lessons.
+The thing that has always been our distinctive trait -anonhomogenous, non-cumulative vision of force, a repugnance for the dictatorship of the Number - corresponds in part to the current social conditions and to the unpredictable possibilities for rupture that these conceal.
+From the transformation of the ruling order itself - through its network of structures, technologies and knowledge to events like the guerrilla struggle going on in Iraq, we can draw some lessons.
 It seems clear that conflicts occur less and less in the form of the confrontation between two armies or fronts, and more and more in the form of a myriad of widespread and uncontrollable actions.
 A ruling order made of thousands of centers of vital points pushes its enemies to make themselves more unpredictable.
 Thus, a non-centralized way of conceiving actions and relationships is not only more libertarian, but also more effective against the nets of control.
 If such an awareness exists on a theoretical level, we don't always manage to maintain it in practical proposals.
 On the one hand, we affirm that power is not a general headquarters (but rather a social relationship), but on the other hand we propose endeavors that depict it as just that.
 I think that we have to start seeking the forms of action most fitting to our characteristics, to our (quantitative and qualitative) strengths.
-Unfortunately, we still think that acting in small groups must necessarily mean acting in isolation.
-This is why, in the face of the arrest of comrades and the more general increase of repression, the that capital weaves its web of alienation, of dependence, of great and small capitulations.
+Unfortunately, we still think that free itself from them, even with violence, but in order to go beyond.
+There is a need for a new generosity, armed and resolute, capable of overturning the shopkeepers' calculations of our contemporaries, capable of making contempt for money an individual and social behavior.
+In short, there is a need for us to find ways to express the unbearable reality of this world - of its jobs and its houses, of its consumption and of its morality - daily, constantly, insatiably.
+The social war plays out in our lives, because it is in daily life that capital weaves its web of alienation, of dependence, of great and small capitulations.
 Here is the alpha and omega of all social subversion.